Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Privacy International notes that IMSI catchers "do not care about perimeter fences" or boundaries.
 If not carefully configured, a simulator's reach can extend for kilometers, pulling in phones well outside the intended focus.

 For example, a 5 km range IMSI catcher used at a prison could also hoover up a large part of the surrounding town's mobile devices.
+Some military-grade models can reach even further, potentially affecting smartphones across entire districts.

 In downtown city deployments, this means many citizens' devices might disconnect from the network briefly or experience abnormal behavior like battery drain due to the Stingray forcing phones to full transmission power.